symfony-cmf/tree-browser-bundle/README.md

-# Symfony PHPCR Browser Bundle
+# Symfony Tree Browser Bundle

 This is part of the Symfony Cmf: <https://github.com/symfony-cmf/symfony-cmf>

+This bundle consists of two parts:

+1. Generic Tree Browser with a TreeInterface
+1. PHPCR tree implementation and GUI for a PHPCR browser

+## Documentation

+Coming soon

 ## Links